ray-project/ray/doc/source/ray-core/fault_tolerance/actors.rst

 Sometime you want to retry when an actor method raises exceptions.
 Use ``max_retries`` with ``retry_exceptions`` to retry.

-Note: this behavior of retrying on user raised exceptions is disabled by default.
-If you enable it, you need to make sure the method is idempotent, meaning invoking it multiple times should be equivalent to invoking it only once.
+Note that by default, retrying on user raised exceptions is disabled.
+To enable it, make sure the method is idempotent, that is, invoking it multiple times should be equivalent to invoking it only once.

 ``retry_exceptions`` can be set to `@ray.method(retry_exceptions=...)` decorator, or in the `.options(retry_exceptions=...)` in the method call.